rss logo

 • Windows share: hosted on an Active Directory server, accessible via \\ad.std.local\SHARE\

-• Windows user with access rights to the share: j.valmer@std.local
+• A Windows user with access rights to the share: j.valmer@std.local

 • GNU/Linux client: a standard Debian installation

-• The share will be mounted under the user john on the Debian system
+• The share will be mounted by the user john on the Debian system

 Network diagram depicting a Linux station and a Windows server file share